ISISComputingGroup/ibex_developers_manual/Access-Gateway.md

 ## Introduction

 There are two files involved in the gateway, an ACF and a PVLIST.
-When the start_gateways.bat is run it copies the default files, appends any custom rules for the server stored in settings\config\serverName\AccessSecurity, and uses the standard macro expander for IBEX.
+When the start_gateways.bat is run it copies the default files, appends any custom rules for the server stored in `settings\config\serverName\AccessSecurity`, and uses the standard macro expander for IBEX.

 The ACF is the rules for the access, while the pvlist specifies which rules to follow for what.

 ## ACF Files

-The default.acf used by both the external gateway and the IOCs is stored in AccessSecurity - these could be diverged if necessary.
+The default.acf used by both the external gateway and the IOCs is stored in `AccessSecurity` - these could be diverged if necessary.

 The rules for the groups are enacted from bottom to top